dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   $ export VAR_NAME=some_text_for_feb_1_1987_run

-on the command line at the beginning of your METplus run.
+on the command line before calling run_metplus.py.

 You can also reference other variables in the METplus config file.
 For example::